Govind-Singh-Solanki/Govind-Singh-Solanki/README.md

 <!-- <p align="left"> <img src="https://komarev.com/ghpvc/?username=GovindSinghSolanki" alt="Govind" /> </p></br> -->

 ## Hi there 👋,
-I'm Govind Singh Solanki, a final Year Computer Science Engineering Undergrad  at 👨‍💻 JECRC University.
-I am a tech and coding enthusiasts, would love to be a Full Stack Web Developer and would like to see myself as a Software Developer in my future.
+I'm Govind Singh Solanki, Salesforce Developer  at 👨‍💻 Accenture.
 I love to spend time with techy stuff and exploring new things and people.

 ## 🧐 About